JieyuWu/ToyotaMod/Forks.md

 ## Don'ts

 - By in large, comma.ai recommends developers to not touch any of the [panda safety code](https://github.com/commaai/panda) to add new features or modify existing behavior.
-One exception is `unsafe_mode` defined in [`safety_declarations.h`](https://github.com/commaai/panda/blob/master/board/safety_declarations.h).
+One exception is `unsafe_mode` defined in [`safety_declarations.h`](https://github.com/commaai/panda/blob/master/board/safety_declarations.h), near the bottom.
 Some definitions of what each mode does can also be found in that file.

   - If you would like to propose a change in panda safety, consider opening a pull request.